PX4/PX4-user_guide/en/advanced_config/advanced_mc_position_tuning.md

 # Advanced Multicopter Position Control Tuning
  The objective of this document is to give an overview of the higher-level position-control tuning parameters for multicopters.
 Higher-level tuning applies to any parameter that has an effect on the desired position/velocity setpoint as opposed to [lower-level tuning](pid_tuning_guide_multicopter.md) that influences the tracking.
- The set of higher-level tuning parameters can be split into two sections: tunig parameters for manual control position mode and tuning parameter for auto.
+ The set of higher-level tuning parameters can be split into two sections: tunig parameters for manual control position mode and tuning parameters for auto.
 Some parameters will have an effect on both modes.

 > **Warning** This guide is for advanced users/experts.